TryGhost/docs/content/concepts/config.md

 }
 ```

-Custom or self-signed Root CA certificates are a little more advanced.
-You'll need to output your CA certificate (not your custom CA private key) as a single line string including literal new line characters `\n` (you can get the single line string with `awk '{printf "%s\\n", $0}' CustomRootCA.crt`) and add it to the configuration:
+Custom or self-signed certificates are a little more advanced.
+You'll need to output your CA certificate (not your CA private key) as a single line string including literal new line characters `\n` (you can get the single line string with `awk '{printf "%s\\n", $0}' CustomRootCA.crt`) and add it to the configuration:

 ```json
 "database": {